International Master’s Program in Asia-Pacific Studies

-Students of the International Master’s Program in Asia-Pacific Studies (IMAS) are required to complete a minimum of 36 credits of graduate coursework, including 12 credits of required courses and 24 credits of elective courses.
+Students of the International Master’s Program in Asia-Pacific Studies (IMAS) are required to complete a minimum of 33 credits of graduate coursework, including 6 credits of required courses, choosing 6 of the 9 credits offered, and 27 credits of elective courses.

 The majority of IMAS courses focus on either Taiwan or mainland China and fall under one of three disciplinary tracks: